stardust-enterprises/xconfig/README.md

 configuration styles and approaches.

-However, in practice, a frontend could (and/or would) also bundle its own backend for simplicity's sake, since the part that developers would be interacting (and would be different) would be the middle-end.
+However, in practice, a frontend could (and/or would) also bundle its own backend for simplicity's sake, since the part that developers would be interacting more often (therefore would differ more) would be the middle-end.

 ## Why should I use it?

 you shouldn't, it's not finished lmao

 ## License

-This project is licensed under the [ISC License](LICENSE).
+This project is licensed under the [LGPLv3 License](LICENSE).

 <!-- Links -->
 [JVM]: https://en.wikipedia.org/wiki/Java_virtual_machine